 An impressive feat of strength

-The festival's climax is on the second night when the 10- to 20-ton floats representing the different wards of Chichibu are hauled up Dango Hill.
-It's a steep journey, and the floats are heavy.
+The festival's climax is on the second night when the 10- to 20-ton floats representing the different neighborhood associations of Chichibu are hauled up Dango Hill.
+It's a steep journey, and the six floats are heavy.
 Once they finally reach the top, everyone at the festival rejoices.
-There's then a fireworks display that lasts well over two hours, lighting up the floats and the nighttime scene.
+During the middle of it all, there's a fireworks display that lasts well over two hours, lighting up the floats and the nighttime scene.

 * The information on this page may be subject to change due to COVID-19.